 Current Apparel Drop-Off Locations

-Click on the map for real-time google map (requires VPN).
 Click here for real-time BaiDu map.
 Note: Flash Player needs to be installed to access BaiDu Locations.
+Click on map or see below for Google map links.

 Community Center Shanghai / River of Hearts: Started in 2003 under the umbrella of Community Center Shanghai, River of Hearts’ (ROH) mission is twofold: (i) to provide a way for those in need in mainland China to receive clothing, shoes, bedding, and other apparel in good condition, and (ii) to create opportunities for Shanghai residents to contribute to the improvement of Chinese families and individuals.